Yandex Cloud

 • cmd: Script file and variables for inputs and outputs.

-• env: Environment parameters.
-The python: auto value indicates that the code and pip dependencies should be provided to DataSphere.
+• env: Environment parameters. python: auto indicates that you need to provide the code and pip dependencies to DataSphere.

-• inputs: File with input data.
-You can change the DATA variable name.
+• inputs: File with inputs.
+You can change the name of the DATA variable.

-• outputs: File with results.
-You can change the OUTPUT variable name.
+• outputs: File with outputs.
+You can change the name of the OUTPUT variable.

 • cloud-instance-types: List of valid computing resource configurations to run the job, sorted by priority.